getherbie/herbie/example/site/pages/2-doc/2-first-steps/4-configuration.md

 ];
 ~~~

-This overrode the desired settings.
+This overrides the desired settings.

 ## Dot notation